iKapitonau/beam_shader_rust/README.md

 # Beam Shader in Rust language (in development)
 Beam shader with C++ bvm bindings for Rust

-# Beam Vault contract
-This branch is a port of a [Beam's](https://github.com/BeamMW/beam) Vault smart contract originally written in C++.
-The contract allows users to store money in their own vault's accounts.

 # Usage
 1. Install `rustup` on your system.
 See rust installation instructions [here](https://forge.rust-lang.org/infra/other-installation-methods.html#other-ways-to-install-rustup).
 2. Install rust toolchain: